No matter how successful we are now, we were all once amateur bloggers.

 2. Not making it a priority

 I was hobby blogging for years and years before I decided to take things seriously.
 Blogging as a hobby and blogging as a business owner is completely different.
 You invest in different tools.
 You spend different amounts of time.
-You take time to strategize and plan.
+You take time to strategize and even follow a blog business plan.

 If you want to build a successful business around your website, you have to make it a priority.